Aon buys Willis for $30 billion in world's largest insurance deal

-(Reuters) - Aon Plc (AON.N) said on Monday it would buy Willis Towers Watson (WLTW.O) for nearly $30 billion, in a deal which will make it the world’s biggest insurance broker and give it more pricing power but almost certainly spark regulatory ire.
+(Reuters) - Aon Plc (AON.N) said on Monday it would buy Willis Towers Watson Plc (WLTW.O) for nearly $30 billion, in an all-stock deal which will make it the world’s biggest insurance broker and give it more pricing power, but also attract regulatory scrutiny.

-The deal, the insurance sector’s largest ever, unifies the second and third largest brokers globally into a company worth almost $80 billion at a time when insurers are facing rising claims and new threats from the coronavirus and climate change.
+The acquisition, the insurance sector’s largest ever, unifies the second and third largest brokers globally into a company worth almost $80 billion, overtaking market leader Marsh & McLennan Companies Inc (MMC.N).
+It comes at a time when insurers are facing rising claims and new threats from the global outbreak of coronavirus and climate change.

-First mooted a year ago, the deal creates a combined company that will overtake market leader Marsh & McLennan (MMC.N) in value.
-It follows a period of brutal competition that has driven down insurance premiums even as claims continue to rise.

-Shares in Aon fell nearly 10% and those in Willis 6% in a market suffering its worst day of trading since 2008 after a collapse in oil prices.
+Aon had scrapped plans last year to pursue a merger with Willis, a day after media reports forced it to reveal it was in the early stages of considering an all-stock offer for the Irish-domiciled company.
+The merger agreement came right after a 12-month restriction under Irish rules for revisiting the deal expired.

+The timing also coincides with a violent market correction, as Wall Street’s main stock indexes plummeted and the Dow Jones Industrials crashed 2,000 points on Monday, driven by 20% slump in oil prices and the rapid spread of coronavirus.

+Aon shareholders will own about 63% and Willis investors about 37% of the combined company.
+The deal is expected to add to Aon’s adjusted earnings per share in the first full year, with full savings of $800 million achieved in the third year.

+Aon will keep headquarters in London and be led by Aon CEO Case and Aon CFO Christa Davies.
+Willis CEO John Haley will become executive chairman.

-UK-based Aon and Willis put together large insurance deals for clients that involve a number of insurers, for anything from airlines to large sporting events.
+Aon and Willis put together insurance contracts for clients that involve a number of insurance providers, for anything from airlines to large sporting events.

-Brokers also play a key dealmaking role in the 330-year old Lloyd’s of London [SOLYD.UL] commercial insurance market, which carries out much of its business face-to-face and insures specialist risks like oil rigs and soccer stars’ legs.
+Brokers also play a key deal-making role in the 330-year-old Lloyd’s of London [SOLYD.UL] commercial insurance market, which carries out much of its business face-to-face and insures specialist risks like oil rigs and soccer stars’ legs.

 Aon and Willis also provide investment and employee benefits advice, and broker deals for reinsurers, who share part of insurers’ exposure to potential large losses like hurricanes, in return for part of the premium.